nueladeyemi1/Node-projects-collection/KoppaKitsExhange API/readme.md

 Endpoint: `{{url}}/api/v1/items`

 Create a new item with Bearer Token authorization.
 Ensure all necessary details are included in the request.
+If clothing, the query string for clothing_size and wanted_clothing_size will be of type String and enum of ['small', 'medium', 'large', 'extra-large'] while the query string for shoe_size and wanted_clothing_size will be of type Number.